How to get around in Mallorca

 - Cala de Sa Calobra.

-Visiting Valldemossa, one of the best things to do in Mallorca
+Visiting Valldemossa, one of the highlights of this Mallorca itinerary

 Although Sierra de Tramontana has several charming villages, Valldemossa gets most of the attention understandably so.
 This small town is a real treasure which is why it is considered one of the most beautiful towns in Spain.
 It has a privileged location, as it is surrounded by mountains.
 Inside, cobblestone streets and stone houses await you.